Soft & Pillowy Vegan Snickerdoodles (Gluten Free Option!)

 - Vegan butter: This recipe also works with coconut oil.

-- Unsweetened applesauce (check out my trick for making your own here)
+- Unsweetened applesauce (check out my trick for making your own here): you can also use dairy free yogurt or vegan sour cream, like Forager Project, here.

 - Sugar: You can also use coconut sugar to keep these vegan snickerdoodles entirely refined sugar free too.